raii-x/fractone-manual/docs/synthesizer.en.md

         * DOWNSMP: Reduce the sampling frequency of the waveform
         * PM: Phase modulation from the other waveform
         * RM: Ring modulation from the other waveform
+        * NOISE: Mix noise at the sampling position of the waveform
     * AMOUNT: Amount of warp effect